 Now on to the Recipe!

 Traditionally, Jalebis are made after the batter is fermented for 6-8 hours.
-But my version of making Jalebi requires no fermentation, no yeast and no baking soda.
+But my version of making Jalebi requires no fermentation, no yeast, and no baking soda.

-Science behind baking powder in Jalebis!
+The science behind baking powder in Jalebis!

-Batter also contains baking powder for a lighter and crispier outer layer.
+The batter also contains baking powder for a lighter and crispier outer layer.
 Why baking powder?
 There is a simple reason behind it.

 If you do not wish to add baking powder than after mixing the flours with curd and water, place the batter in a warm place for 6-8 hours and allow it to ferment.

-Batter should be of thick dropping consistency ( see pic 8).
+- The batter should be of thick dropping consistency ( see pic 8).

-Keep the oil medium hot.
+- Keep the ghee at medium hot.

-At first, jalebis will sink to the bottom and then slowly rise to the top.
+- At first, jalebis will sink to the bottom and then slowly rise to the top.

-That’s the time to increase the heat and fry Jalebis until golden.
+- That’s the time to increase the heat and fry Jalebis until golden.

-It will require a lot of patience and practice to get a perfect spiral shaped Jalebi.
+- It will require a lot of patience and practice to get a perfect spiral shaped Jalebi.

-My idea of eating Jalebi is – piping hot and crispy Jalebi dipped in cold Rabdi.
+- My idea of eating Jalebi is – piping hot and crispy Jalebi dipped in cold Rabdi.